 O’Neill was newly married to his hometown sweetheart, Ethel McKay, who made the cross-country trip to California from Colwyn, Pennsylvania, to spend what little time the couple had together before a ever-looming deployment to the Pacific interrupted any semblance of a normal matrimony.

 On Jan.
 13, 1944, 1st Lt.
-Harry O’Neill and the Marines of the 25th Marine Regiment, Fourth Marine Division, loaded their gear onto ships and steamed for a relentless enemy awaiting them across the Pacific.
+Harry O’Neill and the Marines of the 25th Marine Regiment, Fourth Marine Division, loaded their gear onto ships and steamed for a relentless enemy awaiting them across a vast ocean.

-It wouldn’t take long after leaving California for the young Marine to experience his first taste of action.
+It wouldn’t be long after departing California before the young Marine experienced his first taste of action.

-Less than three weeks after saying goodbye to his wife, O’Neill waded ashore on the 880-yard-wide, two-and-a-half-mile-long island of Kwajalein as part of an amphibious assault that made quick work of fortified Japanese defenses.
+Less than three weeks after kissing his wife goodbye, O’Neill waded ashore on the 880-yard-wide, two-and-a-half-mile-long island of Kwajalein as part of an amphibious assault by Marines who made quick work of fortified Japanese defenses.

-The Marines declared the island secure in only four days, marking a significant momentum shift for U.S. forces in the island hopping campaign toward mainland Japan.
+The island was declared secure in only four days, marking a significant momentum shift for U.S. forces in the island hopping campaign toward mainland Japan.

 By June 1944, O’Neill and the Marines from the “Fighting Fourth” had their sights set on their next major target: Saipan.

-But just one day after landing and beginning the push inland, O’Neill was hit in the arm by shrapnel from an artillery round, an injury that sidelined him for weeks on a hospital ship while U.S. forces inflicted nearly 30,000 casualties on Japanese defenses to secure the island.
+Just one day after landing on the beach and beginning the push inland O’Neill would be hit in the arm by shrapnel from an artillery round, an injury that sidelined him for weeks on a hospital ship while U.S. forces inflicted nearly 30,000 casualties on Japanese defenses.

 Thousands of Japanese civilians would also die in the nearly four-week assault, many by their own hand.

-Sufficiently healed, O’Neill rejoined his unit on July 22, just days before another successful amphibious assault by the Fourth Marine Division — this time on the island of Tinian, a week-long campaign that netted the U.S. and its allies an airfield that became one of the most frequently used throughout the rest of the war.
+Sufficiently healed, O’Neill rejoined his unit on July 22, just days before another successful assault by the Fourth Marine Division — this time on the island of Tinian, a week-long campaign that netted the U.S. and its allies an airfield that would become one of the most heavily used throughout the rest of the war.

-Months after the success at Tinian, the Fighting Fourth were tasked with their fourth major assault in 13 months — a small, volcanic island with black beaches and rough, ragged terrain that one Navy lieutenant, while viewing the island from the bridge of a troopship, described as “a rude, ugly sight,” according to a WWII commemorative series by the National Park Service.
+One Navy lieutenant, while viewing the island from the bridge of a troopship, described the land mass as “a rude, ugly sight,” according to a WWII commemorative series by the National Park Service.

 “Only a geologist could look at it and not be repelled.”